TriplyDB/Documentation/docs/triply-etl/index.md

 - Step 5 [**Validate**](/docs/triply-etl/validate) ensures that linked data in the Internal Store is correct.
 - Step 6 [**Publish**](/docs/triply-etl/publish) makes linked data available in a Triple Store for others to use.

+In addition, the following things are used throughout the 6 TriplyETL steps:

+- [**Declarations**](/docs/triply-etl/declare) introduce constants that you can reuse throughout your TriplyETL configuration.
+- [**Control structures**](/docs/triply-etl/control) make parts of the TriplyETL configuration optional or repeating (loops).
+- [**Debug functions**](/docs/triply-etl/debug) allow you to gain insight in TriplyETL internals for the purpose of finding issues and performing maintenance.

-This approach uses the following data environments:
+TriplyETL uses the following data environments (see diagram):

 - The **Data Sources** are used as the input to the pipeline.
 - The **Record** provides a uniform format for data from any source system.
 - The **Internal Store** holds linked data that is generated inside the pipeline.
 - The **Triple Store** is where the results of the pipeline are stored.

-This approach includes the following sets of components, that can be used throughout the 6 steps:

-- [**Declarations**](/docs/triply-etl/declare) allow you to declare constants in one place for reuse throughout the rest of your TriplyETL configuration.
-- [**Debug functions**](/docs/triply-etl/debug) allow you to gain insight in a TriplyETL for the purpose of maintenance.
-- [**Control structures**](/docs/triply-etl/control) can be used to make parts of the TriplyETL configuration optional or repeating (loops).

 <!-- TODO
 ## Reference